WHERE: The St James Walkway, Lewis Pass

 FITNESS LEVEL: Moderate

-Excitement was building as we packed for the St James Walkway, our longest adventure yet!
+Excitement was building as we packed for our St James Walkway review, our longest adventure yet!
 We scanned the Back Country Cuisine online menu and ordered our favourite meals to prevent any potential food envy over the course of the coming days.
 We knew the weather wasn’t looking the greatest so we rang ahead to the friendly staff at the Boyle River Outdoor Education Centre and enquired about any streams we might have to cross in case of flooding.
 The only potential risk would’ve been on day one on our way to Ada Pass Hut but luckily the rain wasn’t meant to set in until day two.
 So, with the weather worries now behind us, we decided to go ahead as planned.

 On the road with plenty of time to watch the sun rise, we headed for the Lewis Pass.
 With our car booked in and safely parked at the Boyle River, Jess then gave us a ride to the track.